ansible-collections/netapp.ontap/README.md

   - na_ontap_software_update - remove `absent` as a choice for `state` as it has no use.
   - na_ontap_svm - ignore `aggr_list: '*'` when using REST.

+### Bug Fixes
+  - na_ontap_ldap_client - remove limitation on schema so that custom schemas can be used.

 ## 21.10.0

 ### Minor Changes